or

 If an Arts or Humanities programme includes lots of quantitative analysis and technical expertise, it may award an MSc instead of an MA.
 Linguistics is a good example.
 Programmes focussing on the ‘science’ of language systems will usually award MSc degrees.

 Other subjects award MA or MSc degrees depending on the focus of a given course.
-A good example would be an Archaeology.
+A good example would be an Archaeology degree.
 A programme focussing on carbon data and excavation techniques would probably award an MSc.
 One focussing on historical and cultural contexts would probably award an MA.

 The distinction between MSc and MA (Master of Arts) qualifications is relatively recent – in academic terms, at least!
 As scientific subjects became a staple of university curricula, degrees were named according to their discipline.